by Del Tackett

-This year, the University of Minnesota issued a directive that stood up for the gods of the earth and declared that any celebration that even included green or red was offensive because they represented colors that traditionally were used to point to Christ.
+This year, a memo was circulated around the University of Minnesota from the Equal Opportunity and Affirmative Action Office stating any celebration that even included green or red was offensive because they represented colors that traditionally were used to point to Christ.
 Of course, no angels or nativity scenes, bells, doves, or anything else that might offend a god somewhere, someway, somehow.

 These seem silly to many, yet it is part of the whole of our culture that finds offense almost anywhere.
 It is why the traditional Bible on a POW table has been removed and why the symbol of the cross and references to anything of Christ are being taken out of crests, flags, mottos, laws, policies, platforms and any other public forum.

 Nothing is new, brothers and sisters, except that we have now become a remnant in the Land, and must begin to act as a Remnant.